veekaybee/veekaybee.github.io/_posts/2015-08-04-how-big-of-a-sample-size-do-you-need.md

 You think you might be able to use [logistic regression](https://www.strath.ac.uk/aer/materials/5furtherquantitativeresearchdesignandanalysis/unit6/whatislogisticregression/) to predict whether the farm will cancel Goatly (number of goats, size of goats, color of goats, how much of the pills they buy in a month, how many pills they use in a month, ratio of narcoleptic to regular goats, etc.) But when you try to run the regression on the entire data set, it fails because it's simply too much.

 So you need to sample.
 How many farms do you need to pick to make sure that they accurately represent the total population of farms?
-There are some smaller farms, some larger farms, some farms with more narcoleptic goats, some farms where the farmers are more aggressive in giving the goats the medicine, etc. If you pick the wrong sample, it won't be the same as the population.
+There are some smaller farms, some larger farms, some farms with more narcoleptic goats, some farms where the farmers are more aggressive in giving the goats the medicine, etc. If you pick the wrong sample, it won't be the same as the population, and then all the tests you plan to do later will fail.

 ## Determining sample size

-The basic equation for finding the right sample size is figuring out what will give you the right power for a test that gives you an acceptable Type I error.
-A Type I error is a false positive, or saying that a farm will leave the Goatly platform when they really won't.
-What you're really testing for is whether the sample you're taking matches the population.

 [Here's the standard equation](https://www.qualtrics.com/blog/determining-sample-size/) used to calculate error.
-It's often called a statistical power test.
+It's often the precursor to testing the power of a test (that is, if this equation works in your favor, then you can use power of a test to figure out whether logistic regression or most other tests you use actually work on your sample).
+More on that at the bottom of the post.

 You need to know: